giacomoferretti/odex-patcher/README.md

 ODEX Patcher allows you to execute arbitrary code while maintaining the original signature of the target app.
 It does this by patching the OAT (Ahead-of-Time) files that the ART runtime creates when an app is installed.

-This tool can be useful when an app uses SafetyNet for example,as you cannot simply edit the app and sign it with your key.
+This tool can be useful when an app uses SafetyNet for example, as you cannot simply edit the app and sign it with your key.

 ## Examples